 Meghan started college at UW-Eau Claire and completed her degree summa cum laude from St. Cloud State University.
 During college she spent just over a year in Orlando, Florida, working as a dancer at Walt Disney World.
 While in Orlando she also interned at WESH 2 News and later gained experience as an intern at KBJR in Duluth, Minnesota.

 Outside of news, Meghan enjoys taking advantage of all four seasons the Midwest has to offer.
 From snowmobiling and downhill skiing in the winter to water skiing in the summer (or at least making an attempt), she is happiest anywhere with water, sand and sun.
-Meghan enjoys volunteering with Gilda’s Club in Madison and loves visiting area classrooms to share about her job and, hopefully, inspire future journalists!
+Meghan also enjoys volunteering as a coach for McFarland Dance Team and Gilda’s Club in Madison.
+She also loves visiting area classrooms to share about her job and, hopefully, inspire future journalists.

 Meghan chose to pursue a career in news because she loves people and storytelling.
 She cannot imagine a job that better combines the two and is honored to share her passion with the Madison community.
 If you have a story idea or would like to say hello, please send Meghan an email at firstname.lastname@example.org.